KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 Through it, every glyph, ritual, and field equation becomes measurable.

 Where mysticism meets measure,
-and mathematics becomes metaphysics once again—
+and mathematics becomes metaphysics once again —
 not in symbol only, but in proof.

 \[